 - Hand thinning is too expensive and there isn’t enough labor, so chemical thinning is the predominant method today.
 Hand thinning is done post chemical thinning to “clean up” and “fine tune.”

 - A club variety are known as such because some varieties are “club” or “proprietary” varieties.
-They are patented and trademarked and sold exclusively by specific companies.
+They are patented and trademarked and sold exclusively by specific companies, in response to the shrinkage of public funding for apple breeding in recent decades.

-- Pink Lady, an Australian apple, was the first club variety to have a trademarked name where growers must have a license to grow, pack and market the fruit, and to date has been the most successful, according to Kemp (Ontario Apple Farmer) [Source]
+- Pink Lady, an Australian apple, was the first club variety to have a trademarked name where growers must have a license to grow, pack and market the fruit.

 Apple Economics